21 November–5 December 2017

 Day 11 After breakfast we head off for the Sea of Okhotsk coast to look for more raptors, waterfowl and seabirds.
 We will visit harbours and river mouths in search of stormblown seabirds, which occasionally include Spectacled and Pigeon Guillemots, Fork-tailed Storm-petrel, and innumerable wintering gulls.
 We continue across the base of the Shiretoko Peninsula to reach our destination just beyond the town of Rausu.
 We keep watch offshore, as Steller's Sea Lion, and Largha Seal are possible, while on land Sika Deer are common and Red Fox likely.
 Tonight our accommodation is very basic but provides us with another chance of seeing the magnificent Blakiston's Fish-owl.
 Two nights near Rausu.

 Day 13 We leave Rausu this morning and travel south down the east coast of Hokkaido towards the Nemuro Peninsula, exploring capes, headlands and bays along the way for any coastal species we may have missed so far.
-Although there are fewer land birds to look for here in winter, Asian Rosy-finch, Long-tailed Rosefinch, Oriental Greenfinch, Common Redpoll and Snow Bunting are all possible, and in some winters a few Rough-legged Hawk join the local Common (Eastern) Buzzards.
+Although there are fewer land birds to look for here in winter, Asian Rosy-finch, Long-tailed Rosefinch, Oriental Greenfinch, Common Redpoll and Snow Bunting are all possible, and in some winters a few Rough-legged Hawks join the local Eastern Buzzards.
 Two nights Nemuro.

 Day 15 Today we must travel westwards to Kushiro, taking a flight from there to Tokyo to connect with our international flight back to the UK arriving in the evening.